czietz/etm-trace-rp2350/README.md

 ## Prerequisites for use

 * Hardware using the RP2350 microcontroller, such as the Raspberry Pi Pico 2 / Pico 2 W. The RP2040 – used on the original Pi Pico – does not contain the ETM hardware.
-* An gdb and openocd setup for debugging, as described in Raspberry Pi’s _Getting started_ guide.
+* An gdb and openocd setup for debugging, as described in Raspberry Pi’s [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide.

 ## Setup